truenas/documentation/content/References/ControllerOrNode.md

 ## Controller or Node?

-In general, terms like controller and node are sometimes used to mean the same thing but are different when talking about TrueNAS storage arrays and configuration scenarios.
+The terms controller and node have different meanings when used in reference to TrueNAS storage arrays and their configuration scenarios.

 In general, a *node* runs the services or back end applications that access data on shared external disks but it is not the brains of the operation.
 In networking, a node can refer to a client, server, or peers.